layilin/SP23-33852/_texts/sc-page097.md

 - In separate parcels, far, the infected fling:
 - Of bad Cane-juice the least admixture spoils
-- The richest, sounderst; thus, in pastoral walks,
+- The richest, soundest; thus, in pastoral walks,
 - One tainted sheep contaminates the fold.
 [185]

 - NOR yet to dung-heaps thou resign the canes,